3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: Runtime Breakdown of VGG-19 and ResNet-34

-The runtime breakdown for VGG19, ResNet18 and ResNet34 are shown in Figure~\ref{fig:runbreakdownmore}.
-They also share similar observations as in VGG16.
-The communication costs of the forward and the backward passes are relatively large in the early convolutional layers.
+In this appendix, we provide the runtime breakdown of VGG-19 and ResNet-34 as shown in Figure \ref{fig:runbreakdown_vgg}.
+Similar to in Figure \ref{fig:runbreakdown}, the communication between SGX and GPUs dominates the runtime in the early convolution layers, especially in backward passes, while it becomes marginal in the later layers.